felipeb2it/pitang-rest-challenge/README.md

 Criei as estruturas pedidos no **Requisito extra**, a de usuários esta no UserController(método usersBonusOrdered) e a de carros esta no CarController(método carsBonusOrdered).
 Utilizei streams e Lambda e a solução implementa todas as regras do requisito.

+Atualização: A branch da entrega do projeto é a master.
+Criei novos repositórios para continuar melhorando o projeto depois do periodo estabelecido para a entrega, a branch mais atual seria a release 1.0.1

 # Pitang API RESTful Desafio Técnico